-2010 - 2013 by M. D. Vaden
+2010 - 2015 by M. D. Vaden

-- Carry or have extra batteries on hand
+- Carry extra batteries

-- The wet season, October - June, is the best season for redwood photography:
+- The wet season ...
+IMO ...
+October - June, is the best

 - Many best redwood photos are due to right place & right time